What Is an Enterprise Content Management System?

 Enterprise content management (ECM) is the solution to your pile of papers and missing written documents.
 With ECM, all those docs become captured and archived.

 What is enterprise content management?
-Enterprise Content Management, or ECM, is the lifecycle of collecting, organizing, and delivering information and content, like files, images, etc., to stakeholders throughout the enterprise, including employees, partners, and customers.
+In brief, enterprise content management, or ECM, is the lifecycle of collecting, organizing, and delivering information and content, like files, images, etc., to stakeholders throughout the enterprise, including employees, partners, and customers.
+Let’s take a closer look.

 What Are ECM Systems and What Do I Need to Know About Them?